 It should always be taken with food, preferably when standing or sitting.

-- children under the age of 12 because of the risk of permanent tooth discolouration
+Doxycycline is not recommended for children under age 12 because of the risk of permanent tooth discolouration.

 Some possible side effects of doxycycline include: